Homemade Lox Spread

 Three bowls of lox spread on table.

-A bagel with cream cheese, smoked salmon (or lox), tomatoes, and onions is the classic Jewish bagel, but a bagel with a smoked salmon or lox spread is a great shortcut when the whole kahuna isn’t in the cards (or the budget; smoked salmon is expensive).
-Making your own smoked salmon and cream cheese spread is surprisingly easy and affordable and will usually taste fresher than store-bought.
+A bagel with cream cheese, smoked salmon (or lox), tomatoes, and onions is the classic Jewish bagel, but a bagel with a smoked salmon or lox spread is a great shortcut when the whole kahuna isn’t in the cards.
+Making your own smoked salmon and cream cheese schmear is surprisingly easy and affordable, and will usually taste fresher than store-bought.
+Think of this as the easier, more budget-conscious, make-ahead cousin of traditional lox on a bagel.

 Three bowls of homemade lox and cream cheese spread with herb garnishes on table.